syan-dev/computer-use-python/README.md

 ## 🔧 Prerequisites

-- Python 3.6 or higher
+- Python 3.11 or higher
 - Claude AI API key
-- System permissions for computer control
+- System permissions for your terminal or Python interpreter

 ## 📦 Installation